flurach/portfolio/README.md

 # My Portfolio
 My Portfolio Site v2

-> Apparently, this version weight about 300KB whilst the first one is around 3MB...
+> Apparently, this version weights around 300KB's whilst the first one is around 3MB...
 Not even counting jQuery and fontawesome...
-Web sure has improved quite a lot recently...
+Web sure has improved quite a lot lately.

 <img src="readme.png">